highfidelity/hifi_tests/tests/engine/render/effect/outline/coverage/test.md

 # Engine Render Outline Effect

 ### Preconditions
-Interface is running, logged in an empty region of a domain with editing rights and with avatar in third person view.
+Interface is running, logged in an empty domain with editing rights and with avatar in third person view.
 This test should be performed in Desktop and in HMD mode.

 ### Steps